mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 This verse seems to describe the same seven mountains.

 {% include verse.html
-text="**'This high mountain which thou hast seen, whose summit is like the throne of God, is His throne,** where the Holy Great One, the Lord of Glory, the Eternal King, will sit, when He shall come down to visit the earth with goodness." verse="Enoch 25:3-4" url="https://parallel.thebookofenoch.info/#24"
+text="**This high mountain which thou hast seen, whose summit is like the throne of God, is His throne,** where the Holy Great One, the Lord of Glory, the Eternal King, will sit, when He shall come down to visit the earth with goodness." verse="Enoch 25:3-4" url="https://parallel.thebookofenoch.info/#24"
 %}

 {% include verse.html
 text="And the fourth quarter, named the north, is divided into three parts: the first of them is for the dwelling of men: and the second contains seas of water, and the abysses and forests and rivers, and darkness and clouds; and the third part contains the garden of righteousness.
-I saw seven high mountains, higher than all the mountains which are on the earth" verse="Enoch 77:3-4" url="https://parallel.thebookofenoch.info/#77"
+I saw seven high mountains, higher than all the mountains which are on the earth ..." verse="Enoch 77:3-4" url="https://parallel.thebookofenoch.info/#77"
 %}